filip1/dearmep/doc/data-protection.md

 For this to work, we need to keep track of the phone numbers and associated codes.
 This information is persisted to the database in order to survive application restarts.

-In this phase of authentication, however, we technically only need a value derived from the phone number, not the number itself.
+However, for authentication, we technically only need a value derived from the phone number, not the number itself.
 Therefore, we only keep a peppered hash of the number, in order to minimize the exposure of personal information in case of a breach.
-It should be noted, though, that brute-forcing these hashes is significantly easier than passwords, due to them only consisting of digits.
+It should be noted, though, that brute-forcing these hashes (should the database _and_ the pepper be obtained by an attacker) is significantly easier than passwords, due to them only consisting of digits.

+Depending on the exact feature that is using these password hashes, the hashing must also be able to be performed quickly, in order to minimize latency.
+For example, in IVR webhooks, even a one-second delay might degrade the user experience significantly.
+Therefore, we are not specifying the exact algorithms to be used in this document, and there may even be different algorithms in use in different parts of the application.

-For monitoring and debugging purposes, the hashed value will also the country code of the number, as well as the first _n_ digits of the phone number, unhashed.
+For monitoring and debugging purposes, the hashed value will also store the country code of the number, as well as the first _n_ digits of the phone number, unhashed.
 This allows us, for example, to detect provider outages to a certain degree.
 The amount of data stored unhashed is configurable:
 Administrators can choose to store only the country code, the country code and 1 to 5 first digits (configurable), or nothing at all.